LiberalLion/android-debloat/README.md

 ```bash
 curl -sSL https://git.io/Jtv6z | bash
 ```
+That's it!
+It will run the script program and you will have the control over

+## Advanced Method

 For now, there is no USB support in the WSL.
 This means you need to install both Windows and Linux platform-tools and force the use of Windows adb server.
 - Download [android platform tools](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) and unzip it somewhere.
 [Add the folder to your PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).